CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersiveengineering/crusher.md

 ## Description

-Converts an input itemstack into an output itemstack, consuming energy.
+Converts an input itemstack into an output itemstack with optional additional chanced item outputs, consuming energy.

 ## Identifier